johnnieeliasson/Uppgift-3/2-html-full-page/README.md

-# Exercise 2: A small webpage with only HTML
+# Exercise 2: A small webbpage made of HTML

 The task is to make a small webbsite, with only HTML.
 You can use the pages in exercise 1 to build from, or its is a better challange if you guild it from scratch.
 And, feel free to experiment with more awesome html element and attribute.
 Do *not* use CSS or JavaScript for this task.

 ## Start-page

-### from previous task
+### ... from previous task

 - [ ] Create a new file called index.html
 - [ ] Create the following elements